columbia/VIA/README.md

 #### 2.1.2 Setup the Jump Host

-Once you have access to the jump host, you may clone this repo to the it to run the benchmarks.
+Once you have access to the jump host, you may clone this repo to it to run the benchmarks.

 ```
-git clone git@github.com:columbia/osdi-paper196-ae.git; cd osdi-paper196-ae/client
+git clone https://github.com/columbia/osdi-paper196-ae.git; cd osdi-paper196-ae/client
 ```

 You will need to download YCSB and memtier_benchmark: